SudarshanZimal/Sudarshan_Microsoft_WebProject/README.md

 NOTE

-After Deploying code my Future Ready Talent project Website is working properly but After 3 to 4 hours Website show 404 error.
+My Future Ready Talent project Website is working properly After Deploying code but After 3 to 4 hours Website shows 404 error.

 Check Website status in GitHub readme file.
 After deploying the code.
-I have make video for checking status of the website and upload in GitHub readme file.
+I have made video for checking status of the website and upload in GitHub readme file.

 **************************************************************************************************************************